Dhruv-x7x/CS728_A1/README.md

 pip install -r requirements.txt
 ```

 For GPU support with PyTorch, follow the install instructions at https://pytorch.org/get-started/locally/ instead of relying on the pip default.
+We ran our assignment on Google Colaboratory with T4 GPU.

 ## How to run